 You want to mix the filling thoroughly with other ingredients, but try not to overmix and make the filling all tough

-Let the filling rest and marinade for 1 hour in the refrigerator or overnight if you prepare ahead.
+Let the filling rest and marinate for 1 hour in the refrigerator or overnight if you prepare ahead.
 This will enhance the flavor of the filling.

 6. Bigger is not always better